mchion/reddit_ELT_pipeline/README.md

 \
 Let's say you're an machine learning engineer that wants to determine when a post usually completes - in other words, when the last post was made.
 The end goal is to try to determine when a Reddit post is "done", meaning when no new comments will be added to the post in the future.

+One way to start would be to find out the average amount of time it takes until users stop commenting on a post.

 <p align="center">
   <img src="https://github.com/mchion/reddit_ELT_pipeline/blob/main/images/dashboard3.png" width="800"/>
 </p>